so you want to be an editor.

 Should I major in English?
 Only if you want to.
 I know lots of editors with totally different backgrounds -- the sciences, economics, art history, religion, theater, and so forth.
 In fact, the more diverse your background is, the more choices you may have as an editor.

 Should I do an internship at a publishing house?
 Absolutely.
 It's the only way you'll really know what goes on.
 Most of the major houses have internship programs -- not just in the summer, all year round.
 The trick is in applying early.
-For example, our summer internship deadline is in December.
+For example, our summer internship deadline is late February.
 These programs pay a small wage, and often have some sort of HR-based support network built in (i.e., you meet other interns, attend lectures).

 Should I take a publishing course?
 I'm assuming you mean something like the Columbia Publishing Course.
 Sure, if you can afford it -- but you really don't need to.
 Publishers do cherry-pick these programs for junior staff.
 On the other hand, what you experience there is (from what I can gather) not entirely accurate.
 Why?
 Because you will not start as an editor.
 You will start as an Editorial Assistant.